 “It was very painful to leave the College, but I realized my family needed me to be somewhere else,” Dr. Augros says.
 Thus he accepted an offer to teach at the North American campus of the Pontifical University Regina Apostolorum, a Catholic seminary in Thornwood, N.Y.

 For 11 years, Dr. Augros taught philosophy at the seminary, mostly through the lecture format, with little outside-the-classroom interaction with his students.
-Although content, he missed the College’s “society of intellectual friendships,” as he describes it, as well as the Socratic method, the freedom to teach more than one discipline, and the great books that make up the College’s classical curriculum.
+Although content, he missed the College’s “society of intellectual friendships,” as he describes it, as well as the Discussion Method, the freedom to teach more than one discipline, and the great books that make up the College’s classical curriculum.
 This sense of academic restlessness fueled his longing to return to Thomas Aquinas College.

 With the death of President Dr. Thomas E. Dillon in 2009 and the subsequent opening on the College faculty, Dr. Augros considered coming back to Santa Paula, but feared the move’s effect on his family — a concern that Mrs. Augros quickly put to rest. “‘I’m ready now,’“ he remembers her telling him. “‘Things are different.
 The kids have grown.
 I’m a veteran Catholic.
 All of our life circumstances have changed.’“ Their children — Maximilian Thomas, Evelyn Rose, and Benjamin Michael — have long since established the close relationships with their extended family that Mike and Amy had sought.
 Moreover, as the children matured, the family’s needs have shifted.
 “One of the reasons I was anxious to come back as a tutor,” Dr. Augros explains, “was for the spiritual life of the College, which I wanted for my family.”